Welcome to Halifax

 A visit to the South Shore is sure to satisfy the solitude you seek or adventure you crave.
 Spend the day exploring the colourful waterfront and narrow streets of Lunenburg.
 Stop by the home of the Bluenose, famous racing schooner.
 Snap a photo or two at the iconic Peggy's Cove lighthouse.
 Hike the canopied forest trails.
 Spend your day strolling the incredible white sand beaches, capped with a delicious fresh seafood dinner.

-Dining on the Ocean Floor Burntcoat Head
+Explore the Ocean Floor at Burntcoat Head

 For more on this incredible experience visit Tourism Nova Scotia's website.